Queen Elizabeth School, Kirkby Lonsdale: QEStudio

-In September 2017, a sister school, Queen Elizabeth Studio School, abbreviated to QEStudio, was built, and started accepting students.
-Despite being just across Biggins Lane from each other, they are, in official terms, together a family of schools with a parent body called Lunesdale Learning Trust.
-QEStudio offers ‘technical’ qualifications, with professional partners.
-Students decide to join either QES or QEStudio for Year 10, aged 14, for their GCSEs, to the end of Sixth Form, aged 18, for their A-levels, and can "pick and mix technical and academic qualifications to create a personal Learning Package".
-QEStudio currently has a student population of around 343 students, and its sixth form has 105 students.
+In September 2017 a sister school, Queen Elizabeth Studio School - often abbreviated to QEStudio - was built, and started accepting students.
+Despite being just across of Biggins Lane from each other, they are, in official terms, separate schools with an overarching multi-academy trust of Lunesdale Learning Trust.
+Students decide to join either QES or QEStudio for KS4 and, separately, sixth form.
+QEStudio specialises in offering "technical qualifications", meaning students can "pick and mix technical and academic qualifications to create a personal Learning Package".
+In July 2026, it had a population of 332 students.